dobrovols/chainctl/README.md

   --state-file-name app.json \
   --output json
 ```

+Declarative configs may define shared namespaces, bundles, dry-run defaults, and app profiles.
+Runtime flags always win, and each command prints a summary before execution so operators can verify the merged configuration.
+Sample YAML and summaries live in [`docs/examples/config/`](docs/examples/config/).

 State file defaults to `$XDG_CONFIG_HOME/chainctl/state/app.json` (or `$HOME/.chainctl/state/app.json`).
 Override with `--state-file` (absolute path) or `--state-file-name` (filename within managed directory).
 On failures to write state, the deployment remains and the CLI reports the error.